sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 <a name="Exercise4"></a>
 ### Exercise 4: Creating a VSTS Team Project ###

-In this exercise, you sign up for a VSTS account and create a new Team Project.
-Later you will push the source code to this Team Project.
-You will also use the Team Project in later modules to create an automated build that runs unit tests and produces binaries, create a release definition to manage releases of your builds and track work items like bugs.
+In this exercise, you sign up for a VSTS account and create a new Team Project for your Xamarin projects.
+In this module you will push toe source code to the team project's Git repository.
+In later modules you will use it to create an automated build that runs unit tests and produces binaries, and create a release definition to manage releases of your builds and track work items like bugs.

 <a name="Ex4Task1"></a>
 #### Task 1 - Signing up for a VSTS Account ####

 In this task, you will sign up for a free VSTS account.

 > **Note**: You can skip this step if you already have a VSTS account.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you created a previous VSTS account  with build credits yourself, you can skip this step and just sign into your account.
-However, if you are just a member of someone else's VSTS account and added you to the account, then you will need to create your own as per these steps.
+In other words, if you created a previous VSTS account yourself, you can skip this step and just sign into your account.
 Once you have signed into your existing account, then create a new Team Project as specified in [Task 2](#Ex4Task2).

 1. Sign into [visualstudio.com](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.